NAPA: Neighborhood-Assisted and Posterior-Adjusted Two-sample Inference: Simulations

 \section{Simulations}

-In this section, we first study the capability of NAPA in recovering the posterior non-null probability $\pi(\s, u)$.
-We then investigate the finite-sample performance of NAPA in terms of FDR and power, and compare with BH \citep{Benjamini1995}, GAP \citep{GAP}, LAWS \citep{LAWS}, and a simple combination of GAP and LAWS.
-This last method first applies GAP with three groups to obtain the group-wise reweighted $p$-values, then feeds into the LAWS method for the second-stage reweighting.
+In this section, we first study the capability of NAPA in recovering the posterior non-null probability $\pi(\s, U(\s))$, then the finite-sample performance of NAPA, and compare with BH \citep{Benjamini1995}, GAP \citep{GAP}, LAWS \citep{LAWS}, and a simple combination of GAP and LAWS.
+This combination method first applies GAP with three groups to obtain the group-wise reweighted $p$-values, then feeds into the LAWS method for the second-stage reweighing.
+We present additional simulations in Section \ref{subsec:more-simu}, and study irregular domain and lattice in Section \ref{subsec:irregular}, and heavy-tailed distribution in Section \ref{subsec:heavytail} of the Appendix.